ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ## Repository directory

-The following items only applies to the `wiki/` directory.
+The following standards apply only to articles saved in the `wiki/` directory.

 ### Locales